Right of public access

-Fishing is not included in the Freedom to Roam.
+Fishing is not included in the Right of public access.
 However, you may fish with a fishing rod or other handheld tools in our five largest lakes and along the seacoast.
 A permit (fishing license) is required in all other waters.
 There are 22 different waters where you can fish in Bengtsfors’ municipality.
 You can buy a fishing license at the tourist office.
 Never leave fishing lines or hooks in the nature!
 They can become deadly traps to the animals.

-Hunting is also not included in the Freedom to Roam.
+Hunting is also not included in the Right of public access.
 You are not allowed to take bird eggs.
 Let the animals’ offspring and nests be left in peace.

 The Environmental Protection Card